List of flight altitude records: Piston-driven propeller aeroplane

 The highest altitude obtained by a piston-driven propeller UAV (without payload) is 67028 ft.
 It was obtained during 1988–1989 by the Boeing Condor UAV.

 The highest altitude obtained in a piston-driven propeller biplane (without a payload) was 17.083 km on October 22, 1938, by Mario Pezzi at Montecelio, Italy in a Caproni Ca.161 driven by a Piaggio XI R.C. engine.

-The highest altitude obtained in a piston-driven propeller monoplane (without a payload) was 18.552 km on August 4, 1995, by the Grob Strato 2C driven by two Teledyne Continental TSIO-550 engines.
+The highest altitude obtained in a piston-driven propeller monoplane (without a payload) was 18.552 km on August 4, 1995, by the Grob Strato 2C powered by two Teledyne Continental TSIOL-550 engines.

 Jet aircraft

 The highest current world absolute general aviation altitude record for air breathing jet-propelled aircraft is 37.650 km set by Aleksandr Vasilyevich Fedotov in a Mikoyan-Gurevich E-266M (MiG-25M) on August 31, 1977.

 Rocket plane

 The record for highest altitude obtained by a crewed rocket-powered aircraft is the US Space Shuttle (STS) which regularly reached altitudes of more than 500 km on servicing missions to the Hubble Space Telescope.

 The highest altitude obtained by a crewed aeroplane (launched from another aircraft) is 112.010 km by Brian Binnie in the Scaled Composites SpaceShipOne (powered by a Scaled Composite SD-010 engine with 18000 lbf of thrust) on October 4, 2004, at Mojave, California.
 The SpaceShipOne was launched at over 13.3 km.

 The previous (unofficial) record was 107.960 km set by Joseph A. Walker in a North American X-15 in mission X-15 Flight 91 on August 22, 1963.
 Walker had reached 106 km – crossing the Kármán line the first time – with X-15 Flight 90 the previous month.

 During the X-15 program, 8 pilots flew a combined 13 flights which met the Air Force spaceflight criterion by exceeding the altitude of 50 mi, qualifying these pilots as being astronauts; of those 13 flights, two (flown by the same civilian pilot) met the FAI definition of outer space: 100 km.